DAF201/blink_web/static_files/APIs.md

 https://blink-in.com

 Also I realy should load all static files into memory rather than read when requested, but my cheap server only has 500mb memory and 30gb disk space...
 So just load when needed...
-I don't want to set the server on fire.
+I don't want to set the server on fire.(Maybe all I need is a extra static IP attached to my laptop, even my laptop has 16gb mem and 1000gb disk)

 # blink-in
 for small file storage, not bigger than 18mb